kenogit78/kenogit78/README.md

 I focus on Javascript frontend frameworks such as React, Vue and Nextjs.

-Nodejs & Go are my backend stack.
+Nodejs, Python & Go are my preferred backend stack.

-MySQL, postgreSQL are some database I'm proficient at, but MongoDB is still my favorite
+I use MySQL, postgreSQL, MongoDB and AWS DynamoDB.

 I have passion for technology and how it solves specific problems daily.
 Its my desire to contribute my quota to making the world a much better place using technology.